ggfevans/branch-backup-action/.github/BRANCH_STRATEGY.md

 - Direct pushes may be restricted according to team policy.

 ### Default Branch
-- **prod** is the repository default branch
+- **main** is the repository default branch
-- Workflows (like backups) run from prod for stability
+- Workflows (like backups) run from main for stability
-- GitHub shows prod branch by default when viewing the repository
+- GitHub shows main branch by default when viewing the repository

 ## Naming Conventions